khushikandhela/project1/README.md

-# going through tutorials
+# Going through tutorials

-there is some text.
+there is some text!